Geoparque Mundial UNESCO

 ATTRACTIONS OF THE VISIT

-Flags or curtains: They hang from the walls like veils and are basically of calcite.
+– Flags or curtains: they are formed in areas where water flowed out through joints or small fractures, they hang from the walls like veils and are essentially of calcite.

-Ribs: Vertical formations with a tubular morphology that hang from the ceiling and have a central channel through which water drops.
-They are of aragonite or calcite.
+– Rods: these are vertical forms with a tubular morphology that hang from the ceiling and have a central channel through which the water drips.
+They are made of aragonite or calcite.

-Stalactites: Similar to ribs but larger.
-They are of calcite or aragonite.
+– Stalactites: similar but larger than the rods.
+They are made of calcite or aragonite.

-Columns: These are formed by the coalescence of stalactites and stalagmites.
+Columns: they are formed by the union of stalactites and stalagmites.

 GEOLOGICAL INTERPRETATION